abdiiri/react-hooks-running-tests/README.md

   fails

 ## Code Along
+Be sure to keep these debugging tools handy when you're writing tests so you can check if you're testing your elements the right way.

+## Conclusion

+Being able to run the tests and understand the output is an important skill to develop as a React developer.
+Make sure to take some time reading through the

 There are a couple of tests defined for this lab so you can get some practice.